 - Here, we write down the value of a, b, and c in the range of cells C14:E15.

 - Now, we will calculate the constraint points of the budget constraint graph.
 Here, two possible cases can occur.
-Either we can use all of our money to buy only pencils, or we can use the budget for purchasing pens.
+Either we can use all of our money to buy only pencils, or we can use the budget to purchase pens.
 So, these two points will be the constraint points.

 - If we buy only pencils, the value of Y will be 0.
 So, select cell D18 and write down 0 in that cell.